-It is also useful for SME’s.
-At any rate, you ought to. you could face possible fines, sanctions, and reputational damage, if you do business with a money launderer or terrorist.
-More importantly, KYC and KYS is a fundamental practice to protect your organization from fraud and losses resulting from illegal funds and transactions.
+In the United Kingdom, Know Your Customer is a practice often used by financial institutions and banks to comply with the Money Laundering Regulations.
+It is also useful for SMEs, as they could face fines, sanctions, or reputational damage if they do business with money launderers or terrorists.
+Moreover, KYC and KYS can protect their organization from fraud and losses resulting from illegal funds and transactions.

 Customer/Supplier Identification Review (CIP)/ (SIP)

 The minimum requirements to open an individual financial account are specified in the CIP:

 – Tax Identification number VAT, PAYE, UTR

 The identity of the account holder must be verified “within a reasonable time” after gathering this information.
 The verification methods include documents, non-documentary methods (such as comparing the information with consumer reporting agencies, public databases, or other due diligence measures), or a combination of both.